golang/dep/FAQ.md

 - If the symlink is outside `GOPATH` and links to a directory within a `GOPATH`, or vice versa, then `dep` will choose whichever path is within `GOPATH`.
 - If the symlink is within a `GOPATH` and the resolved path is within a *different* `GOPATH`, then an error is thrown.
 - If both the symlink and the resolved path are in the same `GOPATH`, then an error is thrown.
-- If both the symlink and the resolved path are not in a `GOPATH`, then an error is thrown.
+- If neither the symlink nor the resolved path are in a `GOPATH`, then an error is thrown.

 This is the only symbolic link support that `dep` really intends to provide.
 In keeping with the general practices of the `go` tool, `dep` tends to either ignore symlinks (when walking) or copy the symlink itself, depending on the filesystem operation being performed.